PostHog/posthog.com/contents/blog/the-posthog-array-1-33-0.md

 ### New: Instance configuration UI

-We're significantly improving the way you manage your PostHog instance.
-Some settings are now configurable directly on the UI, instead of you having to rely on environment variables (e.g. email settings).
+We're making it much more straightforward to manage your PostHog instance, with a new UI that surfaces options and removes the need to rely on environment variables such as email settings.
 You can read more about these settings in the [instance settings docs](/docs/self-host/configure/instance-settings) and [environment variables docs](/docs/self-host/configure/environment-variables).

 <img src="https://posthog-static-files.s3.us-east-2.amazonaws.com/Website-Assets/Array/1_33_0-instance-configuration.png" alt="Screenshot: Instance configuration" />